thesaigoneer/cosmix-saigon/README.md

         * All other applications can be installed through the Cosmic store or the terminal

-#### Cosmix-Saigon basically takes the automation part of the NixBook project and is still 'set-and-forget'; automagically flatpaks will be updated daily and NixOS will be updated once a week.
+#### Cosmix-Saigon basically takes the automation part of the NixBook project and is still 'set-and-forget'; flatpaks will be updated daily and NixOS will be updated once a week.

 ### Step 1: